-Almost everyone who visits Florida asks what Orlando has to offer other than the theme parks.
+Almost everyone who visits Florida asks what Orlando offers other than the theme parks.
 People are in search of cultural or Floridian things to do.
-There are hundreds of options from springs to historical forts and back!
-But my all-time favorite crowd pleasurer is an airboat ride!
+There are hundreds of options, from springs to historical forts and back!
+But my all-time favorite crowd-pleaser is an airboat ride!
 And contrary to popular belief, you do not need to go to the Everglades to enjoy this Floridan experience.
-I would even go as far as to say the airboat rides here in Central Florida are better than the ones in the Everglades, and I am speaking from experience.
-We take an airboat ride at least once a year, and it’s a must when people come and visit!
-Step out of the tourist crowds and enjoy what Central Florida has to offer by taking an exciting and educational airboat ride and enjoy one of the five best airboat rides near Orlando.
+I would even go as far as to say the airboat rides here in Central Florida are better than those in the Everglades, and I am speaking from experience.
+We take an airboat ride at least once a year, and it’s a must when people visit!
+Step out of the tourist crowds and enjoy what Central Florida offers by taking an exciting and educational airboat ride and enjoying one of the five best airboat rides near Orlando.

 About thirty minutes away from Orlando.
 We’ve been going to Airboat Rides at Midway for years.
-What makes this place number one for us is the actual ride and the guides.
-It’s a very rustic non-commercialized tour that takes you into the deep into the backwoods of the St John’s River.
-We have never been on this tour and not see alligators, many times, we have come close to some big boys!
+This place is number one for us, the actual ride and the guides.
+It’s a very rustic non-commercialized tour that takes you deep into the St John’s River’s backwoods.
+We have never been on this tour and not seen alligators; we have often come close to some big boys!
 The guides grew up on the water and are knowledgeable!
-On one trip, we were lucky enough to have the guide show us snakes!
+We were lucky enough to have the guide show us snakes on one trip!
 And, on every trip here, we have seen numerous bald eagles.
-At Airboat Rides at Midway, you can sip on a beer while you wait for your ride.
+At Airboat Rides at Midway, you can sip on a beer while waiting for your ride.
 Check out their enormous snake collection, handle a small gator, or hang out with Porkchop the Pig.

 Address: 28501 E Colonial Dr, Christmas, FL 32709